“Now remember – and I can’t stress this enough – this is a talkie!

 I’ve always loved the so-called “War of the Roses,” especially as interpreted by Shakespeare.
 Though Game of Thrones seems to be everyone’s current go-to when thinking of medieval machinations, the Lannisters and Starks pale in comparison to the Yorks and Lancasters.
 With the exception of The Borgias, I can’t really think of any other major European family whose bloody dealings have interested me.
 Shakespeare covered a lot of ground in the four plays adapted here.
 Trying to mash them all together doesn’t really do them any favors.

 If there’s one moment that perfectly sums up my feelings about this production, it would have to be in the show’s latter half.
 Elizabeth is told Edward is dead… then the “wife and mother” is told to get over it a few seconds later.
 I know I often complain in these reviews about actors and directors adding “air” to scenes that don’t need it, but there’s also such a thing as characters taking time when need be.
-There’s no such taking time in this show, as it blazes through the stories like The Flash on a meth binge.
-The careful characterizations of Shakespeare’s trilogy are flown by here.
+There’s no such time taken in this show, as it blazes through the stories like The Flash on a meth binge.
+The careful characterizations of Shakespeare’s trilogy are flown by.

 And then there are the performances.
 Like the We Players show above, Cal Shakes was given some of the Bay Area’s best stage talent, but had them go for over-the-top camp at all the wrong times.
 Oh sure, great local actors Cat Luedtke, Sarita Ocón, and Aldo Billingslea get great moments, but those moments are contradicted by badly-calculated “big” performances, such as one with Billingslea and the also talented Jomar Tagatac bawling on opposite sides of the stage.
 Aysan Celik in particular seems to have been told to crank her performance up to “11”, which is a shame, because she’s the most compelling when she brings it down a few notches.

 Then there’s the elephant in the room: Danny Scheie as Richard.
 I can’t recall having ever seen Scheie perform before, so I can’t say whether or not his performance here is really “against type”.
-What I can say is that is performance is all wrong.
+What I can say is that his performance is all wrong.
 As I look down at my notes for the show, I see that I’ve written things like “Paul Lynde,” “Charles Nelson Reilly”, and “bad Jim Bakker impersonation” whenever Scheie was on stage, which is the entire second half.
 “Scenery-chewing” doesn’t begin to describe it.
 I don’t know how much was actor’s choice and how much was director’s, but I got the impression that this was done by someone who utterly despised the material and wanted it broadcast to the world.
 It doesn’t say anything about the character or fit into the aesthetic specially-made for the show.
 If stuffing four plays into turns the show into a sinking ship, Scheie’s performance completely capsizes it.

 Thankfully, director Eric Ting (Cal Shakes’ artistic director) made sure that the show absolutely killed (no pun intended) on a technical level.
 Ting knows that the story of the battle for the throne is essentially a chess game where the pieces speak.
 As such, his staging of his actors reminded me of a chess board in the best possible way.
-That’s quite an accomplishment, given that Nina Ball’s set has a circular base with the thrown in the middle.
+That’s quite an accomplishment, given that Nina Ball’s set has a circular base with the throne in the middle.
 Above it sits a forest of white-leaved trees that become the setting for several deaths and heads on pikes.
 At this point, it’s genuinely hard for me to compliment Nina Ball’s work without just fawning – she’s that damn good.

 Anna Oliver’s costumes are, for lack of a better term, envy-inducing.
 Jiyoun Chang’s lights are creative, but some of Brendan Aames’ sounds work better in concept than in practice.
 Aames has musician Josh Pollock’s voice bounce all around the amphitheater as the unseen Catesby, but rather than being atmospheric, it just makes you wonder why you can’t see anyone walking through the audience (which several of the cast members do).
 I did, however, enjoy the music by Pollock and composer Byron Au Yong.